Greetings from Less Than Jake

-Greetings from Less Than Jake is an EP by American ska-punk band Less Than Jake, released on 20 June 2011 on Sleep It Off.
+Greetings from Less Than Jake is an EP by American ska-punk band Less Than Jake, released on June 20, 2011 on their own label, Sleep It Off Records.
 Described as the band's "287th release," the EP was released to coincide with their appearance on the Warped Tour 2011, and was subsequently followed by Seasons Greetings from Less Than Jake, in February 2012.
 In October 2012, the two EPs were combined to create the full-length album, Greetings and Salutations (2012).

 Background and recording

 Greetings from Less Than Jake was recorded at bassist and vocalist Roger Manganelli's home studio, The Moathouse, with Manganelli producing under the pseudonym, Roger Lima.
 Regarding the EP's recording sessions, trombonist Buddy Schaub noted, "Working on this record was a nice breath of fresh air for our band in that no one else was involved at all this time around.
 It’s been a long time since we’ve done a record with no outside involvement at all such as a producer or label schmooks tossing in their opinions here and there.
 We recorded everything at Roger’s studio, and got done with everything: writing, recording, mixing, and mastering in only a couple of months."

 Discussing the notion of there being unreleased tracks from the recording sessions, saxophonist and backing vocalist Peter "JR" Wasilewski noted, "There were songs, but they weren’t full, thought-out ideas.
 They were chord progressions and things.
 Writing is constant with us, so they might be used in our next release."
 It is unknown if any of these song ideas appear on the EP's follow-up, Seasons Greetings from Less Than Jake.